 Onesies.
 For newborns in the summer, they're fabulous.
 I understand they're excellent as an underlayer for babies born at other times, too.

 Board books by Sandra Boynton.
 If you haven't seen any, go to your nearest bookstore, and you'll fall in love, I promise.
-Our sons' first book was Oh My Oh My Oh Dinosaurs! — and at school age, they're still fans.
+Our kids' first book was Oh My Oh My Oh Dinosaurs! — and many years later, we're still fans.

 Lansinoh.
 Moms who have any nipple soreness will find this stuff a godsend.
 Even in 1998 it was ten bucks a tube, but nothing on earth works as well, and it's completely safe for the baby!

 Nursing tops (and, if you wear them, dresses).
 I simply stopped wearing bras a few weeks after giving birth, and switched to wearing only loose tops I could lift to nurse.
 But when you have to dress up to go somewhere, clothes designed for nursing are great.
-Motherwear has high catalogue prices but runs a factory outlet in Northampton, MA; they also now sell overstock online, via eBay.
+Unfortunately Motherwear (the source of the few special blouses and dresses I owned) recently closed their nursingwear business, but I've heard that Target, of all places, now has a wide variety of nursing tops.

 Again, most of the stuff you'll see in stores is superfluous.
 Here's what we actually used during our children's first year: